 • Determine impeller size by performing a shut off head pressure test.

-the AABC logo
+ACG AABC Commissioning Group logo